Coconut Rice Recipe

-Coconut rice is an easy and flavorful rice dish made with fresh grated coconut, tempering spices, curry leaves and rice.
+Coconut Rice is an easy and flavorful Asian rice dish made with fresh grated coconut, tempering spices, curry leaves and rice.
 It is one of the most basic South Indian foods made for a meal during festivals and occasions.
 This simple yet delicious coconut rice is flavorful and easy to make.
 The ingredients like curry leaves, fresh grated coconut, chilies, ginger and hing impart wonderful and unique flavors to the dish.

 It is also known as Thengai sadam and kobbari annam in the South Indian regional languages.